TestCentric/testcentric-gui/README.md

 ## Versioning

-**TestCentric** uses semantic versioning for it's version numbers, with specific exceptions and clarification regarding __what is considered a breaking change__.
+**TestCentric** uses semantic versioning for its version numbers, with specific exceptions and clarification regarding what is considered a breaking change.
 See the [VERSIONING](./VERSIONING.md) file for more information.

 ## Licensing